Geowil/LMPGames_MagicSchools/README.md

 Schools contain a multitude of settings, all of which will be covered in the Plugin Settings section.
 Many of these are optional depending on the features you have enabled.

 One of the major components of schools are the skill trees.
-These are objects that define skill progress for like skils (IE: Fire -> Fira -> Firaga) and allow to configure how and how far a particular class can delve into the skill trees.
+These are objects that define skill progress for like skills (IE: Fire -> Fira -> Firaga) and allow for specific progress configuration based on Class Grade.
+Class grades will be covered shortly.

-This is accomplished by two settings.
+This is accomplished using two settings.
 The first is setting up primary and secondary skill tree configurations.

-In this plugin a "Primary School" is a school that the character can master, learn all of the spells contain with it.
+In this plugin a "Primary School" is a school that the class can master, learn all of the spells contained with it.

-A "Secondary School" is a school that the character can not master and can only learn up to a specific point within the tree.
+A "Secondary School" is a school that the class can not master and can only learn up to a specific point within the tree.

 The second setting are the Class Grade settings.
-These settings are used gate certain spells to certain levels of a mage class.
+These settings are used gate certain spells to certain tiers of classes.
 For example, consider this class tree for mage:

 Mage, Warlock, Wizard

 You can configre the Mage to be a Grade 1 class, the Warlock to be a Grade 2 class, and the Wizard to be a Grade 3 class.
-Then you have used the Grade configurations to set which spells from the tree each class can learn for both Primary and Secondary tree configurations.
+Then, for each class grade you can configure the class progression for that class.
+In this way, you can prevent the Mage class from learning a spell that you would only like available to the
+Warlock or Wizard classes.

 Consider a Warlock class configured as a Grade 2 class and a skill tree configured like so: